nitinlodhi019/Deep-Learning/CNN/Pretrained_Models/readme.md

 * Remove the final classification layer and feed extracted features into your own classifier.

-* Example: Using ResNet to get image embeddings and training a small dense network on top:
+* Example: Using ResNet to get image embeddings and training a small dense network on top

     from tensorflow.keras.applications import ResNet50

     from tensorflow.keras.models import Model

-    #Load pretrained ResNet50 without top classification layer
+#Load pretrained ResNet50 without top classification layer:

     base_model = ResNet50(weights='imagenet', include_top=False)